stefanthoss/stefandroid-blog/_posts/2021-05-28-unifi-controller-on-debian.md

 ---

 To administrate Ubiquiti network equipment you can either buy a UniFi Dream Machine/Cloud Key or host the controller software yourself.
-This can be done on almost any Linux host, e.g. in a [FreeNAS Jail]({% post_url 2020-08-15-unifi-controller-on-freenas %}) or on a Debian server (physical or VM).
-Unfortunately the UniFi Network Controller requires some older versions of MongoDB and JVM which makes the installation procedure on a modern Debian 10 "Buster" a bit more complicated.
+This can be done on almost any Linux host, e.g. in a [FreeNAS Jail]({% post_url 2020-08-15-unifi-controller-on-freenas %}) or on a Debian server - both physical and VM.
+Unfortunately the current UniFi Network Controller (version 6.1) requires some older versions of MongoDB and JVM which makes the installation procedure on a modern Debian 10 "Buster" a bit more complicated.

 This guide is based on [Ubiquiti's guide to install the controller on Debian via APT](https://help.ui.com/hc/en-us/articles/220066768-UniFi-How-to-Install-and-Update-via-APT-on-Debian-or-Ubuntu).
 I assume that you have a fresh Debian Buster installation to perform the following steps.